developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Firmware Over The Air Configuration - Device User Control Mode

-This Managed Configuration allows an Administrator using an EMM to configure whether the Device User should be allowed to control the Mode of the Firmware Over The Air (FOTA) Client via the in-device FOTA Client UI.
+This Managed Configuration allows an Administrator using an EMM to configure whether the Device User should be allowed to control the Mode of the Firmware Over The Air (FOTA) Client through the in-device FOTA Client UI.

 ### Firmware Over The Air Configuration - Mode

 This Managed Configuration allows an Administrator using an EMM to configure the mode used to perform Firmware Over The Air (FOTA) operations on a Zebra Android device.

-- When the Mode value ***Manual*** is chosen, then some or all of the additional Managed Configurations **Firmware Over The Air Configuration - Mode Manual Action**, **Firmware Over The Air Configuration - Mode Manual Action Enterprise Reset SUW Bypass**, **Firmware Over The Air Configuration - Mode Manual Action OS Upgrade Suppress Reboot**, **Firmware Over The Air Configuration - Mode Manual Action OS Update/Upgrade/Downgrade File**, and **Firmware Over The Air Configuration - Mode Manual Action Verify Manifest File** may need to be specified.
+- When the Mode value ***Manual*** is chosen, some or all of the additional Managed Configurations **Firmware Over The Air Configuration - Mode Manual Action**, **Firmware Over The Air Configuration - Mode Manual Action Enterprise Reset SUW Bypass**, **Firmware Over The Air Configuration - Mode Manual Action OS Upgrade Suppress Reboot**, **Firmware Over The Air Configuration - Mode Manual Action OS Update/Upgrade/Downgrade File**, and **Firmware Over The Air Configuration - Mode Manual Action Verify Manifest File** might need to be specified.

-- When the Mode value ***Automatic*** is chosen, then no additional Managed Configurations need to be specified.
+- When the Mode value ***Automatic*** is chosen, no additional Managed Configurations need to be specified.

 ### Firmware Over The Air Configuration - Mode Manual Action

 This Managed Configuration allows an Administrator using an EMM to perform an Action to perform Firmware Over The Air (FOTA) operations on a Zebra Android device.

-The value of this Managed Configuration specifies an Action value and depending on the Action value chosen, one or more additional Managed Configurations MAY also be required to provide additional information:
+The value of this Managed Configuration specifies an Action value and depending on the Action value chosen, one or more additional Managed Configurations MIGHT also be required to provide additional information:

-- When the Action value ***Enterprise Reset*** is chosen, the additional Managed Configuration **Firmware Over The Air Configuration - Action File - Enterprise Reset SUW Bypass** MAY be specified to control whether the Setup Wizard (SUW) is bypassed on GMS devices following the Enterprise Reset.
+- When the Action value ***Enterprise Reset*** is chosen, the additional Managed Configuration **Firmware Over The Air Configuration - Action File - Enterprise Reset SUW Bypass** MIGHT be specified to control whether the Setup Wizard (SUW) is bypassed on GMS devices following the Enterprise Reset.

 - When the Action value ***Factory Reset*** is chosen, no additional Managed Configurations should be specified to provide additional information.